-ESD / Electrostatic Discharge Testing for Sensitive Equipment and Electronics for Manufacturing & Hospitals
+ESD / Electrostatic Discharge Testing and EMI (Electromagnetic Interference) in Control Equipment for Manufacturing & Biomedical Equipment in Hospitals

 Decades ago when integrated circuits first came out in consumer products and computers, they were unusually susceptible to ESD or static discharges of electricity.
 These initial devices typically employed TTL or Transistor Transistor Logic, which is now considered a rather rugged technology compared to modern MOSFET (Metal Oxide Semiconductor Field Effect) transistors that have a thin gate oxide (sometimes as little as 1 nanometer) that is easily punctured by an errant voltage.